 - Bing Safe Search – Click here for instructions

 2. YouTube Restricted Mode – Click here for instructions; or YouTube Kids App.
-(Please beware that Restricted Mode is easily turned OFF if your kid knows how.
-This setting is not password protected, unfortunately!)
+(Please beware that Restricted Mode is easily turned OFF if on mobile devices if your kid knows how.
+This setting is not password protected in mobile versions, unfortunately!)

 3. Kidrex.org – Search engine with built in explicit filters made specifically for kids.